vespa-mrs/vespa.io/docs/user_manuals/analysis_user_manual.md

 For your convenience, we list the number of FIDs remaining in the Summed FID result to the right of the ‘Plot Display’ widget.

-### 4.5 Automated Data Corrections – Peak Shift and Zero Order Phase
+### 4.5 Step 3 - Frequency and Zero Order Phase Corrections

 The spectral quality of the final Summed FID result can sometimes be improved by correcting each individual FID for frequency and zero order phase errors.
+The algorithms for calculating frequency and phase0 deltas are described below.
+But, general behaviors of the Tab are given here first.

 This panel allows the user to control Peak Shift and Phase0 correction processing.
-These algorithms are only performed when the ‘Calculate Corrections’ button is pressed.
-The user can turn each correction on/off using the ‘Apply Peak Shift’ and ‘Apply Phase0’ check boxes, respectively.
-If the box is checked, the algorithm is run and the Peak Shift and/or Phase0 results are updated.
-If the box is NOT checked, that algorithm is not run, but the values currently set for that variable are NOT changed either.
+The selected algorithm is only performed when the ‘Calculate Corrections’ button is pressed (in Adjustments panel).
+Once calculated, the user can then control whether the corrections are applied by using the ‘Apply Peak Shift’ and ‘Apply Phase0’ check boxes, respectively (also in the Adjustments panel).
+Turning these on/off are a good way to check on the effect of the algorithms.
+Note. calculated correction values are not changed by turning them on/off.
 Use the ‘Reset Peak Shifts’ or ‘Reset Phase0 Values’ buttons to set these values back to zero for all FIDs.

 As you change the ‘FID Index’ widget value, the calculated values for Peak Shift and Phase0 are updated in the ‘Peak Shift \[Hz\]’ and ‘Phase 0 \[deg\]’ widgets.
-You can also plot these values in the bottom plot as an X-Y plot for each FID index using the ‘Plot Display’ drop list widget in the Data Exclusion panel.
+You can also plot these values in the top right plot as an X-Y plot for each FID index using the ‘1D Plot’ drop list widget in the 'Results and Display' panel.

-**Peak Shift Algorithm** – Shifts (in Hz) are calculated relative to the reference peak and search width specified by the user.
-Each FID is transformed into the frequency domain and a peak search is performed in the reference peak +/- search width region of the magnitude data for the max peak.
-This correction is applied (if turned on) prior to Phase0 corrections.

-**Phase0 Algorithm** – Zero order phase corrections (in degrees) are calculated relative to a ‘standardized’ frequency spectrum created by summing all FIDs and transforming this into the frequency domain.
-If Shift corrections are calculated already, these are applied to this step as well.
-Phase 0 corrections for each FID are optimized to maximize a correlation function of the phased individual FID to the ‘standardized’ spectrum in the range specified by the user.
-Note, that if the phase of the peak(s) in the user defined region do not show an absorption spectrum, then the resultant corrected FIDs will not either.
+**Frequency and Phase Correction Algorithms** – Use the 'Method' drop list to select the algorithm to use to calculate both frequency and phase corrections.
+The widgets displayed in the panel will change depending on the inputs the algorithm requires.

+- All methods compare each FID against a 'target' spectrum which is compose of some/all of the FIDs averaged together.
+The 'Target Spectrum Method' drop menu controls which FIDs are averaged.
+- **Optimized Search (vespa)** - Requires a search region  for both peak search and phase correction calculations (PPM center/width and start/end, respectively).
+Frequency shift is calculated from the max value of the search range of each FID's magnitude spectrum.
+The FID is shift corrected, then phase range is optimized by least squares comparison of the FID to the target spectrum.
+- **Correlation (vespa)** - This algorithm is very similar to the one used in the Fit Tab to set initial values for B0 and Phase.
+The inputs for this algorithm are a bit more complicated, thus they are set in a pop-up dialog that is launched via the 'Dialog for Preprocessing Prior Settings' button.
+The user creates a (simplified) ideal spectrum used to correct each FID and sets ranges for B0 and phase correction (PPM start/end).
+B0 is calculated by shifting the FID through the B0 range and correlating the FID to the ideal spectrum.
+The absolute max correlation is taken as the B0 shift.
+The FID is B0 corrected and then the phase range is optimized by least squares comparison of the correlation of the FID to the target spectrum across a series of zero order phase values.
+- **Spectral Registration (suspect)** - This algorithm is based on the RATS algorithm in the Suspect package (https://github.com/openmrslab/suspect), which references: Near, J., Edden, R., Evans, C. J., Paquin, R., Harris, A., & Jezzard, P. (2014).
+Frequency and phase drift correction of magnetic resonance spectroscopy data by spectral registration in the time domain.
+Magnetic Resonance in Medicine, 73(1), 44–50.
+- **RATS (suspect)** - This algorithm is based on the RATS algorithm in the Suspect package (https://github.com/openmrslab/suspect), which references: Wilson, M. (2018).
+Robust retrospective frequency and phase correction for single-voxel MR spectroscopy.
+Magnetic Resonance in Medicine, 81(5), 2878–2886.

+### 4.6 Step 4 - Summed FID Creation and Manual Adjustments

+This panel allows the user to control which of the three steps above are included in the final summed FID creation.
+Results from Steps 1-3 can be turned on/off or reset.
+The summed FID can be left shifted and have additional zero or first order phase added.
+To simplify the plots, apodization can be applied, but is not part of the final summed FID passed to the Spectral tab.

 ##  5. Workflow Tab – Spectral

 ### 5.1 General

 When a Dataset Tab is added to the Notebook, it automatically has two Workflow Tabs added to it called Raw and Spectral.
 The top line of controls includes (as in all Workflow Tabs) the filename of the displayed data, the x-voxel index, and the y-scale of the plot in the workflow tab.
 You can step through each spectrum in the dataset by increasing or decreasing the index in the ‘x-voxel’ widget.
 Parameter values specific to each spectrum are automatically updated in the widgets of each workflow tab.
 The y-scale on the plot can be adjusted by clicking on the arrows in the Scale control, typing in a value or using the roller ball on the mouse while in the plot.

+There are two workflow sub-tabs on the Spectral Workflow Tab.
+They are displayed along the top edge and are called ‘General Parameters’ and ‘SVD Filter Parameters’.

 <img src="media_analysis\media\image13.png" style="width:6.56667in;height:4.44353in" />

-There are two workflow tabs on the Spectral Workflow Tab.
-They are displayed along the top edge and are called ‘General Parameters’ and ‘SVD Filter Parameters’.
-The Spectral – General Parameters sub-tab provides controls for most of the typical processing steps involved in spectral processing including: eddy current correction, signal filtering, zero fill, signal apodization, B0 shift, zero and first order phase, first order phase pivot, DC offset, left shift and other convenience settings for interactive display of the results from changing these processing steps.
+### 5.2 On the Spectral – General Parameters Workflow Tab

+The General Parameters sub-tab provides controls for most of the typical processing steps involved in spectral processing including: eddy current correction, signal filtering, zero fill, signal apodization, B0 shift, zero and first order phase, first order phase pivot, DC offset, left shift and other convenience settings for interactive display of the results from changing these processing steps.
 Most results from changing setting in the Spectral tab are displayed in the plot windows as they are made.

-As shown in this figure, the eddy current correction and signal filter controls can be set to ‘None’ and have no sub-panel of controls showing.
+As shown in the figure, the eddy current correction and signal filter controls can be set to ‘None’ and have no sub-panel of controls showing.
 Or, a filtering method can be selected from the drop menu and a sub-panel of controls displayed for that particular algorithm.
 Due to the complexity of user interactions with the eddy current correction and signal filter panels, these controls are described in more detail in subsequent sections.
 However, due to the many possible ways of applying the results of the SVD filter, we have created an interactive sub-tab, SVD Filter Parameters, for you to use to visually examine the results of applying various results before applying them in the actual data processing.

-### 5.2 On the Spectral – General Parameters Workflow Tab

 -   **Sync** - (check) Flag for whether to sync changes made to the main data to whatever data is selected in the PlotB drop menu.
 Not all